 - The CQC only inspect services that are registered.
 If patients use direct payments or private carers, these services are not regulated by the CQC.
-It is not in their remit. - The CQC's role is under the Health & Social Regulation Act.
+It is not in their remit inspect those type of services. - The CQC's role is under the Health & Social Care Regulation Act.
 The local authority commission the service, wanting to make sure high quality care is being provided.
-Monitor taking over as a licencing authority.
-CQC role is against regulations, inform Monitor of findings then they will investigate if they are regulators. - CQC are committed to inspecting every care service, if a particular service was underperforming, would take them to the magistrate and cancel their registration, which is a last resort option. - Members of the committee were pleased with the introduction of the ratings system; this will help to judge where to send relatives for care. - Discharge from hospitals lies with Social Services, CQC is there to make sure what service they receive after being discharged is high quality.
-They would look at that services discharge arrangements etc.
+Monitor will be taking over as the licencing authority.
+If the CQC find any evidence of services breaking any regulations, they inform Monitor of their findings who then will investigate into it further. - CQC are committed to inspecting every care service, if a particular service was underperforming, they would take undertake legal action to cancel their registration, which is a last resort option. - Members of the committee were pleased with the introduction of the ratings system; this will help the public to judge where to send relatives for care. - Responsibility for the co-ordination of discharges from hospitals lies with social services as well as hospital trusts.
+The CQC is there to make sure the service they receive after discharge is high quality.
+The CQC does examine services discharge arrangements.

-Deanne explained to Members that from the web site, they are able to sign up for an email alert which will show them if any service in their area comes to attention.
+Ms Westwood explained to Members that they can sign up for an email alert from the CQC website which will show them if any service in their area is under inspection.

-The Chair thanked Deanna Westwood for the presentation and for answering questions.
+The Chair thanked Ms Westwood for the presentation.